Melbourne Symphony Orchestra Cybec Program, Mentor

 Creativity Unlimited is a music festival at Western Sydney University, which this year is focussing on the exploration of noise as momentary sonic grit or undulating sounds texture within East Asian and Contemporary Australian approaches to sound explored through scored and improvisatory concerts at the Music Precinct, Penrith Campus.

-Bruce Crossman, New Work, Hyelim Kim (taegum) and Claire Edwardes (percussion), Noise as Momentary Sonic Grit and Rhythmic Undulation, Creativity Unlimited 2017, 10-11 August 2017.
+Bruce Crossman, Rushing Spirit Breath, Hyelim Kim (taegum) and Claire Edwardes (percussion), Noise as Momentary Sonic Grit and Rhythmic Undulation, Creativity Unlimited 2017, 10-11 August 2017.

 ArtsNSW: Arts and Cultural Development Program